 Our goal is to partner with schools and families to eliminate the disparity in graduation and dropout rates for Native American and Alaska Native students and to prepare them for post-secondary education or careers.
 We ensure our students have access to an equitable education by providing support while respecting culture and traditions, helping Every Child Succeed.

 Student Equity and Opportunity

 Student Equity and Opportunity holds the key to student success in school and success in life.
-Our team supports around 10,000 students every year in order to meet their individual needs so that they have equitable opportunities to learn and grow in Denver Public Schools.
+Our team supports all 93,000 students in DPS in different ways in order to meet their individual needs so that they have equitable opportunities to learn and grow in Denver Public Schools.
 Our services include:

 - Social-Emotional Supports

 - School Nursing

 - 504 Accommodations

 - Federal Title Programming